-- conducting project activities under the NEH award; - adhering to the terms and conditions of the award; and - informing NEH of significant programmatic, administrative, or financial problems.
+- conducting project activities under the NEH award; - adhering to the terms and conditions of the award and all applicable statutes and regulations; and - informing NEH of significant programmatic, administrative, or financial problems.

 The recipients must designate different individuals to serve in the following roles.